trafnex/dodge-framework/README.md

 </picture>
 </p>

+**NOTE:** This repository has been archived.
+Dodge has been re-implemented as a standalone, opt-in module - with production-ready improvements and new features - that is planned for inclusion in dash.js v5.3.0.
+See [PR #5021](https://github.com/Dash-Industry-Forum/dash.js/pull/5021).

 ## Overview

 This repository contains an implementation of Dodge, a client-side framework for application-layer video fingerprinting defenses.
 Dodge introduces a generalization of DASH streaming, replacing video segment downloads with customizable *cycles* that are specified in a JSON *extended manifest*.
 In this way, Dodge provides full control over the request-response sequences of video traffic, enabling different types of traffic analysis defenses that can be provided to the video player as JSON files.